elastic/rally-tracks/elastic/security/README.md

 This challenge executes indexing and querying sequentially.
 Queries will be issued concurrently until `query_time_period` has elapsed.

+### Generate source events for detection rules (generate-alerts-source-events)

+This challenge is a demo usage of Geneve via the `events-emitter-source` parameter source, it generates source events but does not interact with anything else.
+It's executed as part of the `it/test_security.py` integration tests.

 ## Ratios

 By default, the track generates a dataset by sampling the source corpora randomly according to defined ratios.
 These ratios can be changed through the parameter `integration_ratios`.